malallas/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-###We create a new dataset that is equal to the original dataset but with the missing data filled in.
+#### I create a new dataset that is equal to the original one but with the missing data filled in.
+#### In the following code I replace the NA VALUE of steps variable, with the mean for that day

 ```r
   df_impute <- activitydata